 Good air circulation is also important to help prevent problems with dampness.
 An open, airy setting also allows for the best exposure to sunlight.

-Remember, younger plants will not be able to tolerate the heat of the midday sun and direct sunlight.
+Remember, younger plants will not be able to tolerate the heat of the midday sun and full sun.
 Position young plants so they receive very bright, indirect sunlight.

 How To Overwinter Hedgehog Cactus?